MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

 ## Prerequisites

-To self-host your own extensions, you will need to provide your own web hosting services for the extensions and their manifest files.
+To self-host your own extensions, you need to provide your own web hosting services for the extensions and their manifest files.

 The following steps assume that you've already created your extension, have some experience with XML files, have a working knowledge of configuring group policy, and know how to use the Windows registry.

 ## Publish an extension

-Before you publish an extension it needs to be packed into a CRX (Chrome extension) file.
+Before you publish an extension, it needs to be packed into a CRX (Chrome extension) file.
 Use the following steps as a guide to packing an extension as a CRX file.

-1. In the Microsoft Edge address bar, go to *edge://extensions* and turn on **Developer mode** if it's not already enabled.
+1. In the Microsoft Edge address bar, go to `edge://extensions` and turn on **Developer mode** if it's not already enabled.
 2. Under **Installed extensions**, click **Pack Extension** to create the CRX file.
 3. Use the **Pack extension** dialog to find the directory that has the source for the extension.
 Select the directory and then click **Pack extension**.
-This will create your CRX file, along with a PEM file.
+This creates your CRX file, along with a PEM file.
 Save the PEM file because it's needed for making version updates to the extension.
 The next screenshot shows the **Pack extension** dialog for locating the root directory of the extension.

    :::image type="content" source="media/microsoft-edge-manage-extensions-webstore/manage-extensions-pack-dialog.png" alt-text="Pack extension dialog for finding an extension's source code.":::